-Only Gators will be with you throughout all seven rounds from Thursday through Saturday, tracking where the remaining Gators are selected to continue their on-field journeys in the professional rankings.
-We will continue updating this story with the latest information and analysis.
+Only Gators was with you throughout all seven rounds from Thursday through Saturday, tracking where the Gators were continuing their on-field journeys in the professional ranks.
+We will continue updating this article with the latest information and analysis as undrafted free agent signings are completed.
 Hit the refresh button below or in your browser to update the page.

 Round 1 – No. 18